 Treatment Technology and Therapies

-The department’s advanced stereotactic technologies and therapies include the following:
+The department’s advanced stereotactic technologies and therapies include:

 Stereotactic radiosurgery is a non-invasive treatment in which high dose radiation beams enter the body through various angles and intersect at the desired target.
 This allows for a concentrated dose to reach the tumor while limiting the dose to surrounding healthy tissues.
 The CyberKnife uses a linear accelerator mounted on a robotic arm to focus multiple beams of radiation into the tumor.

 Currently, the CyberKnife is used to treat both primary and metastatic brain tumors.
 It can also be used to treat other tumors of the head and neck, base of skull, spine, lung, pancreas, liver, breast and prostate.
 At the department's Annette Simmons Stereotactic Treatment Center at Zale Lipshy University Hospital, both radiosurgery and radiotherapy with CyberKnife are performed on an outpatient basis.

 The Department of Radiation Oncology is one of the leading facilities in the world for treatment of tumors in the body using SABR/SBRT.
 At our main clinic in the Moncrief Radiation Oncology Building, stereotactic radiosurgery is performed using the next-generation Elekta Agility linear accelerator with multifunctional intelligent beam shaping.
 This advanced machine offers integrated digital control of leaves and leaf guides, combined with unique Rubicon optical leaf positioning for accurate beam shaping.
 Coupled with extremely low leaf transmission of less than 0.5%, Agility enhances treatment delivery while reducing integral dose.